 And… you can get all the tourist discounts to the museums, etc., listed above, plus more (especially in Marseilles), just by showing your same-day TER train ticket.

 This yearly ZOU discount pass is available to tourists and residents alike.
 Just head to the Zou office at the train station, with a copy of your passport or ID card and an ID photo (which you can take at the photo machine at the train station).

 - Cannes 7.20€

 In general, full-fare European train tickets are almost double the price if you buy them outside of Europe, even online; you will save a ton if you can wait and buy them here once you arrive.

 SNCF offers senior, student, and family discount cards, for between 50-80€ a year, that basically give you 50% off your train travel all over France.
 They cost a bit more that the ZOU card, but they are not limited to this region and can be used anywhere in France.

 There are deals for unlimited train travel in France that are only available for non-European residents, and must be purchased before you arrive.
 I generally don’t suggest these, because to make them worthwhile you often need to be constantly on the move, and I prefer getting to know fewer places better.

-Before you order train tickets from outside of France, read this informative page from Seat61.com on how to use the SNCF affiliate sites, like TGV-Europe and the more expensive Rail Europe, with really good tips (like saying you are in Canada instead of the US) to avoid several tricky and expensive pitfalls.
+But before you order train tickets from outside of France, read this super informative page from Seat61.com on how to use the SNCF affiliate sites, like TGV-Europe and the more expensive Rail Europe, with really good tips (like saying you are in Canada instead of the US) to avoid several tricky and expensive pitfalls.